Can I apply if I’ve previously received funding from Bertha Foundation?

 Do I need to be employed by my host organization?

 No - You do not need to be employed by your host organization, but your host organization must be able to disburse your salary and Project Funds.
 While some Fellows are employed by their host organization, others are added to their host organization’s payroll as a freelancer.
-Arrangements for tax and any social security payments must be agreed between you are your host organization.
+Arrangements for tax and any social security payments must be agreed between you and your host organization.

 I don’t have a host organization at the moment.
 Can I apply anyway?